Skip to Content

 Student Service Organizations

-Waverly Afterschool Programs was started in 2003 by a motivated group of Honors College students who learned of a local need for afterschool tutors during a Martin Luther King Day of Service.
-Since then, Waverly has become a student organization and has been awarded a lifetime grant of $10,000 by State Farm Insurance.
-Their mission is to enhance the lives and opportunities of children in the Columbia community, to serve as educational role models who provide a fun, safe and caring experience, to develop the self-esteem and literacy skills of all children who participate, and to help children realize that they can overcome life's challenges.
+Waverly After School Program was started in 2003 by a motivated group of Honors College students who learned of a local need for after school tutors during a Martin Luther King Day of Service.
+Since then, Waverly has become an Honors student organization and has been awarded a lifetime grant of $10,000 by State Farm Insurance.
+Their mission is to enhance the lives and opportunities of children in the Columbia community, to serve as educational role models who provide a fun, safe and caring experience and to develop the self-esteem and literacy skills of all children who participate.
 Waverly members believe that all children need a safe place to go after school each day with caring, responsible adults and programs that encourage both learning and personal growth.
-Waverly Afterschool Programs has four core functions: 1) To provide educational enrichment 2) To promote continued educational excellence 3) To provide youth with positive role models, and 4) To develop student volunteers into leaders.
+Waverly After School Programs has four core functions: 1) To provide educational enrichment 2) To promote continued educational excellence 3) To provide youth with positive role models, and 4) To develop student volunteers into leaders.

-Project VIDA is a student organization at the University of South Carolina that welcomes students from a variety of backgrounds.
-Members of Project VIDA create presentations about healthy living for elementary, middle, and high school populations in underprivileged communities.
+Project VIDA is an Honors student organization at the University of South Carolina that welcomes students from a variety of backgrounds.
+Members of Project VIDA create presentations about healthy living for elementary, middle and high school populations in underprivileged communities.
 It started through an Honors College initiative (Drop Everything And Lead) and has been supported by the Bernard and Arline Ramsdale Endowment Fund.
 Since its creation in fall 2010, Project Vida has been committed to educating youth in the Columbia community about healthy living.
 Volunteers in Project Vida have learned to seamlessly translate their academic passions into interactive and fun presentations for the young people they work with.
-This organization has given students the opportunity to use their classroom experiences to impact the lives of community members, while receiving personal, professional, and civic growth.
+This organization has given students the opportunity to use their classroom experiences to impact the lives of community members, while receiving personal, professional and civic growth.
 One Project Vida member stated, "Even though we are the ones providing the information on health, I never fail to learn new things with each presentation."
-The students in Project Vida have truly become a part of the community that they serve.
-Project VIDA won the Outstanding Student Organization Service Award in 2014.

 Challenge the conventional.
 Create the exceptional.
 No Limits.